-The first step to getting licensed as a teacher is choosing a specialization and/or grade level and earning your bachelor's degree.
+The first step to getting licensed as a teacher in Illinois is choosing a specialization and/or grade level and earning your Bachelor's degree.

 Here are some examples:

-- Secondary History/Social Science: A major in the content area indicated on the transcript or 32 semester hours in the content area; OR 24 semester hours in content courses completed at one or more institutions and passing the relevant content area test.
+- Secondary English/Language Arts, Mathematics, History/Social Science, and Science: A major in the content area indicated on the transcript or 32 semester hours in the content area; OR 24 semester hours in content courses completed at one or more institutions and passing the relevant content area test.
 If a person seeks an endorsement in a subject where there is no content test, the default requirement is a major or 32 semester hours of content.

 Step Two: Teacher Preparation

 Next, you'll need to complete an approved teacher preparation program.
-Visit Illinois Board of Education's Center of Educator Effectiveness page to find a state-approved teacher preparation program in Illinois.
-After, make sure to fill out a State-Approved Program and Completion of Standards Verification Form to verify the completion of an approved program.
+Visit the Illinois Board of Education's Center for Educator Effectiveness page to find a state-approved teacher preparation program in Illinois.
+Afterward, make sure to fill out a State-Approved Program and Completion of Standards Verification Form to verify the completion of an approved program.

 Typically teacher education programs consist of a combination of curricula and fieldwork involved in an accredited teacher preparation program.
-The curricula often includes instruction on foundational knowledge and skills, pedagogy (or the art and science of teaching), and preparing students to research, design and implement learning experiences in their field of study.
-The fieldwork component can include field observations, student teaching and an internship.
+The curricula often include instruction on foundational knowledge and skills, pedagogy (the art and science of teaching), and preparing students to research, design and implement learning experiences in their field of study.
+The fieldwork component can include field observations, student teaching, and an internship.

 Step Three: Required Tests

-The next step in getting your Illinois teaching license, complete a Basic Skills Assessment and Content Area test(s).
-Under the Illinois State Board of Education, all teaching candidates must complete the Illinois Licensure Testing System (ILTS) Test of Academic Proficiency, ILTS Content Area test(s) and edTPA tests.
+The next step in getting your Illinois teaching license is completing a Basic Skills Assessment and Content Area test(s).
+All teaching candidates must complete the Illinois Licensure Testing System (ILTS) Test of Academic Proficiency, ILTS Content Area test(s) and edTPA tests: